-This policy applies to sickness and unplanned absences.
+This policy applies to sickness and unplanned absences and explains the process for reporting sickness and absence.
 The Council recognises that there are occasions when an Employee will need support and guidance to help with their reasons for absence.
 The Council also needs to ensure that the high-quality service to the Parish is not affected by absence, and it will therefore manage absence to ensure fair and equal treatment to all Employees.